bloominstituteoftechnology/node-api3-project/README.md

 ### Task 3: Stretch Goals

-- Add the Post Router

-  - Implement all endpoints and middleware within `posts/postRouter.js`

 - Create a React App
   - Use `create-react-app` to create an application inside the root folder, name it `client`.
   - From the React application connect to the `/api/users` endpoint in the API and show the list of users.